BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 # z-Transform

 One important mathematical concept for understanding and designing filters is the $z$*-transform*.
-It is a mathematical tool used in [digital signal processing](sec-dsp) (DSP) to converts a discrete-time signal, which is a sequence of real or complex numbers, into a complex frequency-domain ($z$-domain or $z$-plane) representation.
+It is a mathematical tool used in [digital signal processing](sec-dsp) (DSP) to convert a discrete-time signal, which is a sequence of real or complex numbers, into a complex frequency-domain ($z$-domain or $z$-plane) representation.

 It generalizes the [Fourier transform](sec-fourier-transform) and the *Laplace transform* for discrete-time signals.
 In fact, it can be considered as a discrete-time equivalent of the *Laplace transform* and is a generalization of the *discrete-time Fourier transform (DTFT)* (not to be confused with the discrete Fourier transform), see [Difference between DFT and DTFT](sec-dft-vs-dtft).